 6.1.3 Security procedures

-6.1.3.1 Open discovery
+6.1.3.1 Open 5G ProSe Direct Discovery

-The open discovery security procedure is described as follows:
+The open 5G ProSe Direct Discovery security procedure is described as follows:

-Figure 6.1.3.1-1: Open discovery security procedure
+Figure 6.1.3.1-1: Open 5G ProSe Direct Discovery security procedure

-1. The announcing UE sends a Discovery Request message containing the ProSe Application ID to the 5G DDNMF in its HPLMN in order to be allowed to announce a code on its serving PLMN (either VPLMN or HPLMN).
+1. The Announcing UE sends a Discovery Request message containing the ProSe Application ID to the 5G DDNMF in its HPLMN in order to be allowed to announce a code on its serving PLMN (either VPLMN or HPLMN).

-2. If the announcing UE wants to send announcements in the VPLMN, it needs to be authorised from the VPLMN 5G DDNMF.
+2. If the Announcing UE wants to send announcements in the VPLMN, it needs to be authorised from the VPLMN 5G DDNMF.
 The 5G DDNMF in the HPLMN requests authorization from the VPLMN 5G DDNMF by sending Announce Auth.() message.

 3. VPLMN 5G DDNMF responds with an Announce Auth.
 Ack () message, if authorization is granted.
-There are no changes to these messages for the purpose of protecting the transmitted code for open discovery.
+There are no changes to these messages for the purpose of protecting the transmitted code for open 5G ProSe Direct Discovery.
 If the Announcing UE is not roaming, these steps do not take place.

-4. The 5G DDNMF in HPLMN of the announcing UE returns the ProSe App Code that the announcing UE can announce and a Discovery Key associated with it.
-The 5G DDNMF stores the Discovery Key with the ProSe App Code.
+4. The 5G DDNMF in HPLMN of the Announcing UE returns the ProSe Application Code that the Announcing UE can announce and a Discovery Key associated with it.
+The 5G DDNMF stores the Discovery Key with the ProSe Application Code.
 In addition, the 5G DDNMF provides the UE with a CURRENT_TIME parameter, which contains the current UTC-based time at the 5G DDNMF, a MAX_OFFSET parameter, and a Validity Timer.
 The UE sets a clock which is used for ProSe authentication (i.e. ProSe clock) to the value of CURRENT_TIME and the UE stores the MAX_OFFSET parameter, overwriting any previous values.
-The announcing UE obtains a value for a UTC-based counter associated with a discovery slot based on UTC time.
+The Announcing UE obtains a value for a UTC-based counter associated with a discovery slot based on UTC time.
 The counter is set to a value of UTC time in a granularity of seconds.
 The UE may obtain UTC time from any sources available, e.g. the RAN via SIB9, NITZ, NTP, GPS, via Ub interface (in GBA) (depending on which is available).

 NOTE 1: The UE may use unprotected time to obtain the UTC-based counter associated with a discovery slot.
 This means that the discovery message could be successfully replayed if a UE is fooled into using a time different to the current time.
 The MAX_OFFSET parameter is used to limit the ability of an attacker to successfully replay discovery messages or obtain correctly MICed discovery message for later use.
 This is achieved by using MAX_OFFSET as a maximum difference between the UTC-based counter associated with the discovery slot and the ProSe clock held by the UE.

-NOTE 2: A discovery slot is the time at which an announcing UE sends the announcement.
+NOTE 2: A discovery slot is the time at which an Announcing UE sends the announcement.

 5. The UE starts announcing, if the difference between UTC-based counter provided by the system associated with the discovery slot and the UE’s ProSe clock is not greater than the MAX_OFFSET and if the Validity Timer has not expired.
-For each discovery slot it uses to announce, the announcing UE calculates a 32-bit Message Integrity Check (MIC) to include with the ProSe App Code in the discovery message.
+For each discovery slot it uses to announce, the Announcing UE calculates a 32-bit Message Integrity Check (MIC) to include with the ProSe Application Code in the discovery message.
 Four least significant bits of UTC-based counter are transmitted along with the discovery message.
 The MIC is calculated as described in clause A.2 of TS 33.303 [4] using the Discovery Key and the UTC-based counter associated with the discovery slot.

 6. The Monitoring UE sends a Discovery Request message containing the ProSe Application ID to the 5G DDNMF in its HPLMN in order to get the Discovery Filters that it wants to listen for.